Camera-based fitness AI turns the phone into a movement coach. Patent filings grew 84% since 2021 but the application layer is still open.

 That is where new products, new patent families, and new market leaders are likely to emerge.

 The first generation of fitness apps tracked activity.
 The second generation streamed workouts.
-The next generation will understand movement, personalize guidance, and connect fitness behavior to healthcare outcomes.
+The winners will understand movement, personalize guidance, and connect fitness behavior to healthcare outcomes.

 This same pattern is appearing across healthcare, sports, elder care, workplace safety, physical therapy, insurance, and education.